 After seeing Wat Arun you can take the same boat and return to the west bank of the river.
 From here you can easily reach Wat Pho, the Temple of the Reclining Buddha on foot.

-The majority of tourists go into see the reclining Buddha then move on.
+The majority of tourists go into seeing the reclining Buddha then move on.
 I recommend that you also take a tour of the other Buddhist complexes present.
 One example is the oldest school of Thai massage in the country.

 The history of the reclining Buddha and its name (in Thai: Wat Phra Chetuphon Wimon Mangkhlaram Ratchaworamahawihan, but abbreviated as Wat Pho) go back to the time of the Kingdom of Siam, when the city of Ayutthaya was still the capital of the Kingdom of Thailand.